SnehaPandit10/SnehaPandit10/README.md

 - 👋 Hi, I’m @SnehaPandit
-- 👀 I’m interested in Web Develpment and competitive coding
+- 👀 I’m interested Development
-- 🌱 I’m am a Front-end Web Developer
+- 🌱 I’m am a professional dancer
-- 💞️ I’m looking to collaborate on Projects related to it
+- 💞️ I’m looking to collaborate on Projects
 - 📫 How to reach me ...

 <!---